 Making Left and Right Turns

 As you approach an intersection, the instructor will tell you to make a left or right turn — this is the start of this test.
-The test ends right before the intersection.
-To successfully complete this section, the instructor is looking for you to perform these actions in order:
+The test ends right before you enter the intersection.
+To complete this section, the instructor expects you to perform these actions in order:

-- Check your surroundings by looking in the rearview and side mirrors.
+- Check your surroundings using the rearview and side mirrors.
 If you’re changing lanes, check your blind spot by looking over your shoulder.

 - Move into the far left or right lane once it’s clear of other traffic.